Popular Types of Sales Management Structures

 This approach assigns each rep a specific territory demarcated by geographic location.
 It lets each person on your team become very familiar with their assigned segment of your audience.

-That familiarity fosters their building relationships with local businesses and vendors, tracking sales targets in their area, and keeping an eye on your competition in that region.
-A geographic approach can also make it easier for managers to track a rep’s performance by examining the numbers in that rep’s region.
+That familiarity fosters building relationships with local businesses and vendors, tracking sales targets and keeping an eye on competition in the given region.
+A geographic approach can also make it easier for managers to track a rep’s performance by examining the numbers by region.

 Geographic structures are organized with a sales manager at the top of the chain.
 Under them are territory managers in charge of reps for their specific region.
 The sales reps on the ground comprise the bottom level.